 Take pictures before you move and after.
 For the after shots, be sure to include a wide shot of the entire piece and a close-up of the damage.

 Then, send all the paperwork and pictures together in one e-mail or envelope.
 This keeps the information condensed and easily accessible.

 The damage-claim process can take up to 90 days, although here at Cord Moving Agents for North American Van Lines we typically close claims far faster — usually in fewer than 30 days.

 The ’80’s called.
 They want their old technology back.

-Faxes, while great for speeding up communication, don’t work for sharing photos of damage.
+Faxes, while great for speeding up communication, don’t work for sharing photos of the damage.
 The images come through as rectangular blobs of black and white.
-Basic shape, much less details like scratches and dents, simply isn’t visible.
+Basic shape, much fewer details like scratches and dents, simply isn’t visible.
 Instead, e-mail your photos in.
 This allows the team to understand where and what damage occurred.
-If e-mail isn’t an option, even using the good ‘ole U.S. Postal Service is a better call than a fax.
+If e-mail isn’t an option, even using the good ‘ole U.S. Postal Service is a better call than fax.

 At Cord Moving and Storage, we are always looking for ways to make your move simple and stress-free — and this includes making the damage claims process easier.
 Please let us know if you have a suggestion so we can make it easy.